-1 The name of the financial market infrastructure must not lead to confusion or deception.
+The name of the financial market infrastructure must not lead to confusion or deception.

-2 The terms "stock exchange", "multilateral trading facility", "MTF", "central counterparty", "CCP", "securities settlement system", "SSS", "central securities depository", "CSD", "trade repository" and "TR" may be used in connection with the provision of financial services only to designate a corresponding financial market infrastructure subject to this Act.
+The terms "stock exchange", "multilateral trading facility", "MTF", "central counterparty", "CCP", "securities settlement system", "SSS", "central securities depository", "CSD", "trade repository", "TR", "DLT trading system", "DLT trading facility and DLT exchange" may be used in connection with the provision of financial services only to designate a corresponding financial market infrastructure subject to this Act.